robert19066/Pack/README.md

 - Sudo execution is configurable per packlet via the `$isudo` parameter
 - Commands are executed through shell subprocess calls, so standard shell injection precautions apply
 - Bulldozer mode can potentially mask security-relevant command failures

+# Generous people ❤️

+...nothing here,yet!

+## Credits

+- robert19066 -> Main developer
+- (Your name could be here!
+The first step is to get in the generous people section!)